For Holocaust survivors from Ukraine, Russian invasion stirs painful memories

 Devastation swiftly followed.

 “Within four weeks of the Nazi occupation we were in Auschwitz and most of my family was dead,” said Weiss, who now lives in Fairfax, Va.
-Her parents, four younger siblings, grandparents and cousins were killed at the camp; she, a sister and an aunt survived a death march and emigrated to the United States in 1947.
+Her parents, four siblings, grandparents and cousins were killed at the camp; she, a sister and an aunt survived a death march and emigrated to the United States in 1947.

 “I feel very connected to the people I see suffering,” she said.
 “It’s so familiar and yet so different.
 To see families having to leave their home and leave everything behind and run for their lives, and bombs falling around them … but at the same time, the difference,” she said.